smaclell/smaclell.github.io/_drafts/what-is-it-going-to-be-library-service-component.markdown

 approach that they contributed the new libraries that were needed.

-Next time you are faced with a design decision like this consider whether swapping a library, service or component would work for you.
+Next time you are faced with a design decision like this consider whether replacing a library, service or component would work for you.

 *I would like to thank [Michael Swart][swart] and Matt Campbell for helping review this and several other of the early posts.*